Find a Doctor

 “That’s probably one of the biggest factors why we chose to go to UPMC, because Dr. Gardner was very optimistic about getting a full resection and having me live a nice, long, healthy life,” Brant says.

-Dr. Gardner succeeded in removing the entire chordoma using EEA.
+Dr. Gardner removed the entire chordoma using EEA.
 Brant is back at work full time, and although he experienced double vision after his surgery, his vision has since returned to normal.

 Brant says that while the experience as a whole was scary, the staff at UPMC was wonderful and “made it as easy as it could be.”
 He continues to follow up with Dr. Gardner and his staff and is impressed with how promptly he receives responses to his questions despite the physician’s busy schedule.